NeNeppie/LightsCameraAction/README.md

-# Lights, Camera, Action! for Dalamud (formerly Camera Loader)
+# Lights, Camera, Action! for Dalamud

 Lights, Camera, Action! or LCAction, lets you save unlimited camera & lighting configurations/presets in Group Pose at a time, vastly improving over the vanilla feature which lets you save only one of each.
 This makes taking quality screenshots easier and more consistent.